Azathothas/Stars/README.md

 ## Others

+- [isyuricunha/top-github-users](https://github.com/isyuricunha/top-github-users) – Check your ranking in GitHub!
+Don't forget to star ⭐ this repository.
+- [minimaxir/hacker-news-undocumented](https://github.com/minimaxir/hacker-news-undocumented) – Some of the hidden norms about Hacker News not otherwise covered in the Guidelines and the FAQ.
 - [elliotwutingfeng/Inversion-DNSBL-Blocklists](https://github.com/elliotwutingfeng/Inversion-DNSBL-Blocklists) – Malicious URLs identified by scanning various public URL sources using the Google Safe Browsing API (over 6 billion URLs scanned daily)
 - [metis-os/metis-hypr](https://github.com/metis-os/metis-hypr) – 🍦 Hyprland window manager for metislinux
 - [Azathothas/CertStream-World](https://github.com/Azathothas/CertStream-World) – [Automated | UpToDate] Daily Dumps of CertStream Subdomains Data For the World 🌐